ha0ye/github-practices-codeathons/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Github Repo Template for a Pkgdown Lesson
+# Best Practices for Using Github to do Data Science

 <!-- badges: start -->